Serializers

 GET_DESERIALIZE_STEPSDefines the deserialzation step or steps used to build the processing sequence (see below)

-GET_DESERIALIZE_ORDERReturns list of objects that shall be deserialized before an object (optional, see below)
+GET_DESERIALIZE_ORDERReturns the list of objects that shall be deserialized before an object (optional, see below)

 MAP_FILENAME_TO_OBJECTDerive the object from a given filename (optional)